DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc E - St. Andral's Feast.md

 * both of her vampire spawn are defeated and her first form is reduced to 0 hit points; or
 * her second form is reduced to 50 hit points or fewer.

-In either case she first snarls, “You think your precious little church can keep you safe?
-He'll burn down the rest of Vallaki to get to you, and kill the rest of this stinking vermin to force you out!”
+In either case she first snarls, "You think your precious little church can keep you safe?
+He'll burn down the rest of Vallaki to get to you, and kill the rest of this stinking vermin to force you out!"
 Before departing, she sneers at the players and promises to see them again soon.

 ### 2. Father Petrovich
-[[Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] retains the statistics of a **priest**.
+[[dnd/strahd-reloaded/Appendices/Non-Player Characters#Father Lucian Petrovich|Father Petrovich]] retains the statistics of a **priest**.
 However, his ***divine eminence*** feature now reads as follows:

 * ***Divine Eminence.*** As a reaction when he sees another creature within 30 feet hit with a weapon attack, Father Petrovich can expend a spell slot to cause that attack to magically deal an extra 10 (3d6) radiant damage to a target on a hit.
 If Father Petrovich expends a spell slot of 2nd level or higher, the extra damage increases by 1d6 for each level above 1st.